 - Mentally ill adults who need support to remain in the mainstream of their community

 - Adults who want their parents to have quality care at home.

-- And millions of Americans with chronic diseases and disabilities, like Alzheimer’s, heart failure, kidney disease, or diabetes, who need careful monitoring but do not want or need to enter a nursing home or skilled care facility.
+- And millions of Americans with chronic diseases and disabilities, like Alzheimer’s, heart failure, kidney disease, or diabetes, who need careful monitoring though do not want, or need to enter a nursing home or skilled care facility.

 - Skilled nursing